NOC-MSM/CoNES/docs/quick_start.rst

 Quick Installation Steps
 ------------------------

+In this guide we will be using NEMO AMM7 as the example on ARCHER2 The config files for this make use of HPC_Scaling_AMM7

 The simplest way to get up and running is to download a pre-build NEMO SIF.
 You will need a Linux system that is has an up-to-date Singularity installation